StepAsideLiL/js-dom/src/project006/README.md

 <br />

-### Note: `generateHexBackgroundColor()` function now use new method to generate hex color code.
+### Note: `generateHexBackgroundColor()` function in this project use new method to generate hex color code.
 It is more accute way to generate 6 digit hex color.